-If you’ve ever slipped on a wet or waxed floor, you know it can happen in an instant.
+If you’ve ever slipped and fallen on a wet or waxed floor, you know it can happen in an instant.
 One minute you’re walking along.
 The next minute, you could be flat on your back.

 Unfortunately, slip and fall accidents on a wet or waxed floor can be more than sudden.
 They can be extremely dangerous.
 Slipping and falling can cause fractures, sprains, concussions, traumatic brain injury (TBI) and lacerations.
 They can cause people to lose time from work and suffer the economic consequences.